noec764/erpnext/docs/dooks/accounts/accounts-receivable.md

 <!-- add-breadcrumbs -->
 # How to see Accounts Receivable report based on payment terms

 This report shows all the account receivables based on payment terms.
-For more information on **Payment Terms** in Dooks <a href="accounts-receivable.md">click here</a>
+For more information on **Payment Terms** in Dokie <a href="accounts-receivable.md">click here</a>

 Accounts Receivable report based on payment terms can be seen by navigating to page shown below and click the checkbox ```Based On Payment Terms``` as shown in the image below.
 >Accounts>Accounting Statements>Accounts Receivable